betterReads/betterReads/README.md

 phonegap run ios
 ```

-This will start the app in the iOS Simulator (requires a Mac, XCode, and the iOS Simulator app).
+This will build and start the app in the iOS Simulator (requires a Mac, XCode, and the iOS Simulator app).
 You can try to run this app on other devices, but it's designed to primarily run on iOS.

 ### Tasks